thunderbird/thunderbird-android/README.md

 If you have an idea how to improve Thunderbird for Android:

 - Tell us about and vote on your feature ideas on [connect.mozilla.org](https://connect.mozilla.org/t5/ideas/idb-p/ideas/label-name/thunderbird%20android).
+- Join the discussion about the latest changes in the [Thunderbird Android Beta Topicbox](https://thunderbird.topicbox.com/groups/android-beta).

 The Thunderbird Community uses Matrix to communicate: